Testing and contact tracing are key tools in the effort to protect the health of the Colgate community.

 - Avoid close contact with people who are sick, even inside your home.
 If possible, maintain six feet between the person who is sick and other household members.

-- Keep at least six feet of distance between yourself and other people outside of your home.
+- Try to maintain six feet of distance between yourself and other people outside of your living space.

 - Cover coughs and sneezes.